CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/results.md

     Fig. 3.2.
 Features which our model has found to deter graffiti.
 </p>

-This tables tells us that the higher the population in an area, the less chance of graffiti.
+These tables tell us that the higher the population in an area, the less chance of graffiti.
 Furthermore, buildings on a residential street are less likely to be vandalized.
-Additionally, areas which are more dense have an advantage over sparser areas.
+Additionally, more dense areas have an advantage over sparser areas.
 Higher building density would decrease the probability of an individual building having graffiti.
-Lastly, tall buildings in the vicinity of a building were also found to deter of graffiti.
+Lastly, tall buildings in the vicinity of a building were also found to deter graffiti.

 |**Feature**|**Coefficient**|
 |one\_house\_away\_graffiti\_average|0.46045|